This detailed guide provides step-by-step instructions with screenshots on how to install Linux on Chromebook.

 Part 2: Installing Ubuntu Linux on Chromebook

-We have the battle half won with the developer mode enabled.
-Now it is time to install Ubuntu using crouton project developed by a Google employee.
+We have the battle half-won with developer mode enabled.
+Now it is time to install Ubuntu, using the crouton project developed by a Google employee.

 Go to the Github directory of crouton.
 You should see a link to a script on this page.
 Download it.

 It will be saved in the Downloads directory, exactly where we want it to be.

 If you did not know already, there is a terminal in Chrome OS, crosh (an acronym for Chrome Shell).
 This is not a stand alone GUI program, it is run inside Chrome browser.

 If you press Ctrl+Alt+T (yes, the same shortcut as in Ubuntu), the crosh terminal will be opened in a new tab in the Chrome web browser.

 Type the following command in it:

 By default, crosh doesn’t support all the Linux commands, not even cd or ls.
 But when you use shell, you can use the normal commands like ls and cd, and run shell scripts.